Hadronic Equation of State and Speed of Sound in Thermal and Dense Medium: Results and Discussions

-In Fig. \ref{fig:cs2lqcd1}, the HRG results are confronted with the full lattice QCD \cite{lqcd3,fodor2012}.
-The quark masses are given the physical values.
-We use two sets of lattice data.
-The first one of 2010 , where $2+1$ staggered quark flavors and one-link stout improvement in the continuum limit are implemented.
-With $2+1$ we mean two degenerate light quark flavors and one heavy strange quark.
-The second data set is published recently \cite{fodor2012}.
+The lattice QCD simulations \cite{lqcd4} introduce a systematic estimation for $c_s^2$ in thermal and dense medium.
 The equation of state of QCD for nonzero chemical potentials is determined via Taylor expansion of the pressure.
 Also here, $2+1$ quark flavors with physical masses on various lattice spacings are implemented.
-Although, different comparisons with HRG are performed for different thermodynamic quantities \cite{fodor2012}, $c_s^2$ is not involved.

-In left panel in Fig. \ref{fig:cs2lqcd1}, the HRG barotropic dependence of the pressure is compared with the lattice QCD calculations at vanishing baryo-chemical potential.
-As given in Fig. \ref{afig1a}, the pressure has an almost linear dependence on the energy density, especially in the hadronic phase, where the slope would be used to determine $c_s^2$, directly.
-In the partonic phase, another {\it relatively strong} dependence seems to describe this barotropic relation, referring to a drastic increase in the value of $c_s^2$.
-The excellent agreement between HRG and lattice QCD in reproducing the thermodynamic quantities does not makes it straightforward to find a {\it proper} interpretation for the apparent discrepancy in reproducing the speed of sound, as given in right panel of Fig. \ref{fig:cs2lqcd1}.
-On other hand, it is apparent that the structure of the lattice data seems to be different than that of HRG, for instance, the lattice data have a minimum (dip), while HRG does not have.
-A precise judgement about the data set and its structure are achievable through the normalized higher moments \cite{Tawfik:2012si}.
+In Fig. \ref{fig:cs2lqcd1}, the HRG results are confronted with these lattice QCD simulations \cite{lqcd4}.
+In left panel in Fig. \ref{fig:cs2lqcd1}, the HRG barotropic dependence of the pressure is compared with the lattice QCD calculations at a vanishing baryon chemical potential.
+As given in Fig. \ref{afig1a} (top panel), the pressure has an almost linear dependence on the energy density, especially in hadronic and partonic phases, where the slopes would be used to determine corresponding $c_s^2$, directly.
+The excellent agreement between HRG and lattice QCD in reproducing the thermodynamic quantities does not make it straightforward to find a {\it proper} interpretation for the small overestimation of $c_s^2$, as given in right panel of Fig. \ref{fig:cs2lqcd1}.
+On other hand, the lattice data have a minimum (dip).
+This is not reflected in the HRG results.
+A precise judgement about the dataset and its structure would be achievable through the normalized higher moments \cite{Tawfik:2012si}.
 In lattice QCD as well as in HRG, there is a qualitative tendency that $c_s^2$ slightly decrease with increasing $T$ up to $\sim 150\,$MeV.
-Nevertheless, HRG seems to overestimate the values of $c_s^2$ calculated in lattice QCD.
+As noticed, the HRG model seems to overestimate $c_s^2$ calculated in lattice QCD.
+The deviations could be due to the pion ''doublers'' in the lattice QCD calculations, especially at low temperatures.
+The doublers effectively generate a larger ''mean pion mass'' and in a massive gas of the speed of sound squared.
 On the other hand, there is another quantitative difference, this time between the HRG results themselves that are calculated by Eq. (\ref{eq:cs2a1}) and Eq. (\ref{eq:cs2a2}).
-The latter is relative closer to lattice results than the earlier.